igorescodro/alexa-bootcamp/README.md

 # Intro

 The Alexa Bootcamp occurred on July 20th, 2019 at [Venturus]("https://venturus.org.br/"), Brazil.
-This course was intent to teach how to create Alexa Skills from scratch, using Alexa Skills Kit and AWS Lambda.
+This course was intented to teach how to create Alexa Skills from scratch, using Alexa Skills Kit and AWS Lambda.

 # Quick Setup